yuxi-liu-wired/cheela/src/dragonsegg/contact5.md

 "What reply?" he said.

 "There is someone down there who is sending back pictures with the same format that you used," Seiko replied, "but they are coming from the east pole, they use thermal ultraviolet radiation instead of laser light, and they are coming very fast.
-Look&mdash;here is the first picture."
+Look---here is the first picture."

 "It is a picture of Dragon Slayer and the six Tidal Compensators above Dragon's Egg," Abdul said.
 "But the star seems to be badly distorted into the shape of a pancake.
 It must be their star, however, because they have drawn in the mound formation.
 But what is that long narrow wedge with its base near us and its point over the formation?"